fborges22/Booteja/README.md

 # La Booteja 🫙🪟🐧

-An EFI/UEFI utility for Windows to **list, select, and change boot entries and related options**.
+This project is an EFI/UEFI utility for Windows to **list, select, and change boot entries and related options**.

+## Overview

+La **Booteja** is a Windows-native CLI that manipulates UEFI boot configuration directly from userland.
+It focuses on the core boot variables that determine which EFI application or OS loader your firmware starts.

+Typical tasks include:

+* Viewing all `Boot####` entries and the current `BootOrder`
+* Changing the default boot target
+* Scheduling a one-time boot via `BootNext`
+* Enabling/disabling or renaming boot entries
+* Adjusting boot timeout and related options

+Booteja is **not** a replacement for Windows Boot Manager or `bcdedit`—it complements them by working at the UEFI variable level.

 > ⚠️ **Risk warning:** Modifying UEFI variables can make a system unbootable.
 Use at your own risk.
 Test in a VM or non‑critical machine first and ensure you have recovery media ready.